Last Updated: November 9, 2022

 LinkedIn Groups for Freelance Professionals

 For most people, gigs are a way to earn quick income by doing something they love without expending all their energies.
-That’s considering they’re paid on time.
+That is considering they are paid on time.
 The last thing a freelancer wants is a payment delay for the services offered.
-It’s crucial therefore that you transfer payments on time, especially to global partners to keep your goodwill intact.
+It is crucial therefore that you transfer payments on time, especially to global partners to keep your goodwill intact.